 - Travel agents used for making travel arrangements should not be related to the employee making, authorizing, or approving the arrangements.
 The travel agents also should not be related to the employee actually traveling.
 A “related” party would include any members of the employee’s family or any organizations in which the employee or his/her family members have a financial interest.
 The purpose for not using such travel agents is to maintain the state’s integrity in financial matters.
 The actions of all state employees must be above reproach.

 - It is the state’s policy that state officials or employees traveling by commercial air carrier should travel in the most cost-effective manner and utilize the lowest possible coach fares.
 Generally, officials or employees traveling by commercial air carrier will not be reimbursed for the portion of non-coach (first class, business class, etc.) airfare that exceeds the cost of the lowest available fare on the same flight.
 The travel provides some exceptions for domestic flights to Alaska and Hawaii, international travel and travel of employees with medical conditions.
 Business Class airfare is allowable for international flights and domestic flights to Alaska and Hawaii.
 Although, state travel regulations in Section 1 and Appendix B allow for both First Class or Business Class airfare using state funds, the University System of Georgia does not permit First Class travel unless the circumstances noted below require it.
 The University System of Georgia is committed to using resources, regardless of funding source, in a fiscally prudent manner and believes First Class travel, except for the requirements noted below, does not demonstrate appropriate stewardship of institutional funds.

 - A licensed medical practitioner certifies that because of a person’s mental or physical condition, specific air travel arrangements are required.
-The employee must provide necessary medical certifications for any employee who requires special air travel arrangements due to a medical condition.
-Institutional officials also should obtain information specifying the expected length of time such condition would have an impact on travel needs.
+The employee must provide necessary medical certifications for the required special air travel arrangements due to a medical condition.
+Information should also be obtained specifying the expected length of time such condition would have an impact on travel needs.
 Supporting documentation must be retained within the employee’s department.